astampoulis/makam-paper-funpearl/makamcode/11-related.md

 The recent development of a methodology for developing type systems as macros
 \citet{racket-type-systems-as-macros} is a great validation of the Racket approach and is especially relevant to our use case, as it has been used to encode type systems similar to ML.
 The integration that this methodology provides with the rest of the Racket ecosystem offers a number of advantages, as does the \rulename{Turnstile} DSL for writing typing rules close to the pen-and-paper versions.
 We do believe that the higher-order logic programming setting allows for more expressivity and genericity -- for example, we have used the same techniques to define not only typing rules but evaluation rules as well.
-However, we are exploring a similar approach to implement a higher-level surface language for writing typing rules, using Makam itself.

-\hero{\bf PLT/Redex}

-\hero{\bf Spoofax}

-\hero{\bf The K framework}

-\hero{\bf CRSX}
+Evaluation rules can be implemented using another DSL of the Racket ecosystem, namely PLT Redex \citep{felleisen2009semantics}.
+We believe that staying within the same framework for both aspects offers other advantages, especially for encoding languages where the two aspects are more linked, such as dependently typed languages with the conversion rule.
+We give one small example of that in the form of the type synonyms example.
+We also find that the presence of first-class substitution support and the support for structural recursion in Makam offers advantages over PLT Redex.
+Last, we are also exploring an approach similar to \rulename{Turnstile} to implement a higher-level surface language for writing typing rules using Makam itself.

+\hero{\bf Other frameworks} The **Spoofax language workbench** \citep{spoofax-main-reference} offers a series of DSLs for implementing different aspects of a language, such as parsing, binding, typing and dynamic semantics.
+We have found that some of these DSLs have restrictions that would make the implementation of type systems similar to the ones we present in the present work challenging.
+Our intention with the design of Makam as a language prototyping tool is for it to be a single expressive core, where all different aspects of a language can be implemented.
+The **K Framework* \citep{k-framework-main-reference} is a semantics framework based on rewriting and has been used to implement the dynamic semantics of a wide variety of languages.
+It has also been shown to be effective for the implementation of type systems \citep{k-framework-type-systems}, treating them as abstract machines that compute types rather than values.
+The recent addition of a builtin unification procedure has made this approach more effective; however, the fact that \lamprolog supports higher-order unification as well renders it applicable in further situations such as dependently typed systems.
+As future work, we are exploring the design of a core calculus to aid in the bootstrapping of a language such as Makam and we believe that a connection with the rewriting logic core of the K framework will prove beneficial in this endeavor.